Consensys/doc.goquorum/docs/tutorials/private-network/create-qbft-network.md

 !!! tip
     For MacOS users, we recommend using `localhost` instead of `127.0.0.1`.

-Replace `permissioned-nodes.json` with a copy of `static-nodes.json`, if you use permissions.
+If you use permissions, replace `permissioned-nodes.json` with a copy of `static-nodes.json`.

 ```bash
 cp static-nodes.json permissioned-nodes.json